|

 Cost:

 There is NO charge for student delegates to participate in this Forum.
-All

 appropriate expenses will be paid by YLF, including lodging, food, and